lewagon/dotfiles/04-Front-End/07-JavaScript-Plugins/04-Stimulus/README.md

 ## Targets

-In addition to actions (which replace `addEventListener` in the context of a Stimulus controller), Stimulus introduces `targets` (which replace all you `querySelector` or `getElementById` in the context of a Stimulus controller).
+In addition to actions (which replace `addEventListener` in the context of a Stimulus controller), Stimulus introduces `targets` (which replace all your `querySelector` or `getElementById` in the context of a Stimulus controller).

 To add targets, let's have a look at the [Stimulus documentation](https://stimulus.hotwire.dev/reference/targets).